Generalized description of intermittency in turbulence via stochastic methods: Conclusion and Outlook

 \section{Conclusion and Outlook}

-The present paper underlines the importance of the multi-scale approach devised by \citet{Friedrich1997} which is capable of capturing the general effects of anomalous scaling in turbulence embodied in Eq. (\ref{eq:km_final}).
-An admissible description of intermittency in turbulence, however, should take into account an infinite number of Kramers-Moyal coefficients, which has been demonstrated by the semi-logarithmic plots of the reduced Kramers-Moyal coefficients in Fig. \ref{fig:km} (b) and \ref{fig:km_dns} (b).
-Further work will be dedicated to the investigation of higher-order Kramers-Moyal coefficients in the experiment and in DNS of 3D turbulence.
-In this context, the presented semi-logarithmic plot in Fig. \ref{fig:km_dns} (b) might as well be a more accurate method for the determination of possible scaling behaviour than the usual structure function plot Fig. \ref{fig:scale_exp}.
+The present paper underlines the importance of the multi-scale approach devised by Friedrich and Peinke~\cite{Friedrich1997} which is capable of capturing the general effects of anomalous scaling in turbulence embodied in Equation (\ref{eq:km_final}).
+An admissible description of intermittency in turbulence, however, should take into account an infinite number of Kramers-Moyal coefficients, which has been demonstrated by the semi-logarithmic plots of the reduced Kramers-Moyal coefficients in Figure~\ref{fig:km} (b) and~\ref{fig:km_dns}.
+Further work will be dedicated to the investigation of higher-order Kramers-Moyal coefficients in the experiment and in DNS of 3D turbulence~\cite{Friedrich2017}.
+In this context, the presented semi-logarithmic plot in Figure~\ref{fig:km_dns} might as well be a more accurate method for the determination of possible scaling behavior than the usual structure function plot Figure \ref{fig:scale_exp}.
 This would open the possibility to decide which of the various phenomenological models is best suited to describe 3D Navier-Stokes turbulence.
-In the case of artificial generalized Burgers turbulence, the Yakhot's mean field model \citep{yakhot:2001} could clearly be confirmed as the most accurate candidate.
-Moreover, the Kramers-Moyal approach should yield important insights in the ongoing discussion about different intermittency behaviour between longitudinal and transverse structure functions.
-Here, the simple rescaling relation between longitudinal and transverse structure functions \citep{grauer-homann-pinton:2012} might be extended to allow for different intermittency in tuning the corresponding set of reduced Kramers-Moyal coefficients in Eq. (\ref{eq:km_final}).
+In the case of artificial generalized Burgers turbulence, the Yakhot's mean field model~\cite{yakhot:2001} could clearly be confirmed as the most accurate candidate.
+Moreover, the Kramers-Moyal approach should yield important insights in the ongoing discussion about different intermittency behavior between longitudinal and transverse structure functions.
+Here, the simple rescaling relation between longitudinal and transverse structure functions~\cite{grauer-homann-pinton:2012,Friedrich_2016} might be extended to allow for different intermittency in tuning the corresponding set of reduced Kramers-Moyal coefficients in Equation (\ref{eq:km_final}).